GAKSMadushan/GAKSMadushan/README.md

 - Designing a multi-site topology with VLANs, inter-VLAN routing, and OSPF
 - Applying ACLs and basic firewall rules for network security
 - Testing traffic flow and troubleshooting with Wireshark
-- Status: 🔨 *in progress — repo coming soon*
+- Status: 🔨 *in progress

-> Once finished, this will be pushed to GitHub and linked here with configs and a full write-up.

 - 📖 Studying for my **CCNA certification**
 - 🧪 Practicing network design and routing/switching labs in **Cisco Packet Tracer**